 Department of Veterans Affairs

-Official VA homepage for the agency whose rule would be nullified by H.J.
+Homepage of the agency whose rule would be nullified if H.J.
 Res.
-144.
+144 becomes law.

 Office of the Federal Register

-National Archives page explaining the Federal Register system where the targeted VA rule was published.
+National Archives office that publishes the Federal Register where the targeted VA rule appeared.

 H.J.Res.
 144 Common Questions